<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=219278401939698&amp;ev=PageView&amp;noscript=1">

 Defining a “bad link” is a little harder to do than you might think.
 The links that are the biggest problem are those that don’t work at all.
 After all, if the search bots cannot get to the site you’ve linked to, it’s doing you absolutely no good.

-However, when talking about bad backlinks, we’re typically referring to links on other sites that link to your website and harm your search engine optimization (SEO) in the background.
-But, there are other types of links that can be deemed less than desirable too.
+However, when talking about bad backlinks, we’re typically referring to links on other sites that link to your website and harm your search engine optimization in the background.
+But, other types of links can be deemed less than desirable too.

 What makes for a bad link?
-The following are five top examples of the types of links Google may penalize you for if they're on your website.
+Here are five examples of link types that could result in Google penalties if they're present on your website.

 1. Links to Social Bookmarking Sites